rastaman/DevOps-Lean_example/README.md

 |  | Walk throught Delivery | NOT DONE |
 |  | Walk throught Validayion | NOT DONE |
 |  | Operational Howto doc's when up| NOT DONE |

+Real world changes - REMINDERS

+* I would normally not put everything in one got repo.
+Eacg root folder would usaully be in seperate git repositories.
+However github won't let me group repositories.
+So... for an example this is better.